Azure/azure-iiot-opc-vault-service/docs/howto-deploy-services.md

 ### Build and Deploy the Azure service on Windows

-A Powershell script provides an easy way to deploy the OPC UA Vault service and the application.<br>
+A Powershell script provides an easy way to deploy the OPC Vault microservice and the application.<br>

 1. Open a Powershell window at the repo root.
 3. Go to the deploy folder `cd deploy`